Wildlander-mod/Support/Docs/ModdingUltSky.md

 Patch notes:

+Forwarded UltSky values for a consistent gameworld.
+Except where the mod author intended that guards are also expert marksmen with full suite of requiem perks to back that up.

 Set up tempering recipes to be consistent with material and crafting perks.
 You will need advanced smithing to temper guard armor.
 Ebony for ebony armor and dwarven for Markath.